minilabdev/minilab-bootcamp/docs/index.md

 # Boise Bootcamp
 Innovative Boise Bootcamp Internship Focuses On Diversifying Tech, Equipping Job Seekers With Skills Needed For Treasure Valley Employers

+## Why Boise Bootcamp?
+Boise Bootcamp partners with local startups to teach you:
+* Most popular technologies and methodologies in the industry
+* The fundamentals of computer science via tested curriculum
+* how to succeed in technical interviews

+These components will set you up for success better than any web development bootcamp can.

+## Who is part of Boise Bootcamp
+* Skilled Immigrants and Refugees
+* Low-income residents of Idaho
+* Individuals interested in career change

 ## Goals of the Boise Bootcamp for participants
 * Build new coding and interview skills